rec/gitz/doc/git-new.rst

 - Fails leaving the workspace unchanged if there are uncommitted changes

-- Fails if any branch already exists locally or remotely, unless -f/--force
+- Fails if any branch already exists locally or remotely, unless -f/--force is given.

-- Fetches the *reference branch* - a branch on the upstream or origin repo that is the main branch for development - likely upstream/master or origin/master
+- Fetches the *reference branch* only - a branch on the upstream or origin repo that is the main branch for development - likely upstream/main or origin/main or upstream/master or origin/master

 - Create new branches locally from that reference branch commit ID